 After sunset, get set for a 3-hour long drive back to Chennai.
 You should reach the city by 11 PM, thus completing your action-packed full day of sightseeing!

-Places to Visit on this One Day Road Trip From Chennai to Mahabalipuram to Pondicherry
+Places to visit during your One Day Chennai to Mahabalipuram & Pondicherry Trip by Car